Probing new physics in class-I $B$-meson decays into heavy-light final states: Introduction

-As all the four flavors of the participating quarks are different from each other, these tree-level decays receive contributions neither from the penguin operators nor from the penguin topologies.
+As all the four quark flavors in $b\to c\bar{u}d(s)$ transitions are different from each other, these tree-level decays receive contributions from neither the penguin operators nor the penguin topology.
 There is also no color-suppressed tree topology in these class-I decays.
-At leading power in $\Lambda_\mathrm{QCD}/m_b$, they are dominated by the color-allowed tree topology that receives only vertex corrections, while interactions with the spectator quark as well as the weak annihilation topology are both power-suppressed~\cite{Beneke:2000ry}.
-In fact, noting that the weak annihilation topology contributes only to $\bar B^0\to D^{(*)+} \pi^-$ and $\bar B_{s}\to D_{s}^{(*)+} K^{-}$, but not to $\bar B^0\to D^{(*)+} K^{-}$ and $\bar B_{s}\to D_{s}^{(*)+} \pi^-$, one can use the ratios of branching fractions between these two kinds of decays to probe this topology.
-Remarkably, the existing experimental data shows already that the impact from this topology is negligible~\cite{Fleischer:2010ca}.
-Other sources of power corrections, such as the higher-twist corrections to the light-meson LCDAs as well as the exchange of a single soft gluon between the $B_{(s)}\rightarrow D_{(s)}^{(*)}$ transition and the light meson, are also estimated to be quite small~\cite{Beneke:2000ry,Bordone:2020gao}.
-Therefore, these class-I decays are theoretically clean and the QCDF approach is expected to work well for them.
-However, with the updated input parameters, the SM predictions~\cite{Huber:2016xod,Bordone:2020gao,Chang:2016eto} are found to be generically higher than the current experimental measurements~\cite{Zyla:2020zbs,Amhis:2019ckw} of the branching ratios of $\bar B_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays.
-Especially for the two channels $\bar{B}^0\to D^{+}K^-$ and $\bar{B}_{s}^0\to D_{s}^{+}\pi^-$, which are free of the weak annihilation contribution, the deviation can even reach 4-5$\sigma$, once the updated input parameters as well as the higher-order power and perturbative corrections to the decay amplitudes are taken into account~\cite{Bordone:2020gao}.
-As emphasized already in refs.~\cite{Huber:2016xod,Bordone:2020gao}, it is quite difficult to resolve such a clear and significant discrepancy within the SM.
-In this paper, as an alternative, we shall therefore examine possible NP interpretations of the observed deviations; for recent discussions along this line, see refs.~\cite{Bobeth:2014rda,Brod:2014bfa,Bobeth:2014rra,Lenz:2019lvd,Iguro:2020ndk}.
+At leading power in $\Lambda_\mathrm{QCD}/m_b$, these decays are dominated by the color-allowed tree topology that receives only vertex corrections, while interactions with the spectator antiquark and the weak annihilation topology are both power-suppressed~\cite{Beneke:2000ry}.
+In fact, noting that the weak annihilation topology contributes only to $\bar{B}^0\to D^{(*)+} \pi^-$ and $\bar{B}_{s}\to D_{s}^{(*)+} K^{-}$, but not to $\bar{B}^0\to D^{(*)+} K^{-}$ and $\bar{B}_{s}\to D_{s}^{(*)+} \pi^-$, one can use the ratios between the branching fractions of these two kinds of decays to probe the topology.
+Remarkably, the current experimental data shows already that the impact due to such a topology is negligible~\cite{Fleischer:2010ca}.
+Other sources of power corrections, such as the higher-twist corrections to the light-meson LCDAs and the exchange of a single soft gluon between the $B_{(s)}\to D_{(s)}^{(*)}$ transitions and the light meson, are also estimated to be quite small~\cite{Beneke:2000ry,Bordone:2020gao}.
+Therefore, these class-I non-leptonic decays are theoretically clean and the QCDF approach is expected to work well for them.
+However, with the updated input parameters, the SM predictions~\cite{Huber:2016xod,Bordone:2020gao,Chang:2016eto} are found to be generically higher than the current experimental measurements~\cite{ParticleDataGroup:2020ssz,HFLAV:2019otj} of the branching ratios of $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays.
+Especially for the two channels $\bar{B}^0\to D^{+}K^-$ and $\bar{B}_{s}^0\to D_{s}^{+}\pi^-$, which are free of the weak annihilation contribution, the deviations observed can even reach 4-5$\sigma$, once the updated input parameters as well as the higher-order power and perturbative corrections to the decay amplitudes are taken into account~\cite{Bordone:2020gao}.
+As emphasized already in refs.~\cite{Huber:2016xod,Bordone:2020gao}, it is quite difficult to accommodate such a clear and significant discrepancy in the SM.
+In this paper, as an alternative, we shall examine possible NP interpretations of the deviations observed; for recent discussions along this line, see refs.~\cite{Bobeth:2014rda,Brod:2014bfa,Bobeth:2014rra,Lenz:2019lvd,Iguro:2020ndk,Bordone:2021cca}.